-Nicely dressed, in a chamber-pot,
+Nicely dressed, in

 He navigated down the Rhine;